neurohackademy/high-performance-python/_episodes/01-introduction.md

 teaching: 10
 exercises: 5
 questions:
+- "Why is Python slow?"
-- "Why use Cython?"
+- "Why is Python fast?"
-- "How do you install Cython?"
-- "What are some ways you can use Cython?"
+- "What are some ways you can speed Python up even more?"
 objectives:
-- "Install Cython on your own laptop using conda"
-- "Write functions that can be cythonized in the notebook"
-- "Profile functions with ipython magic functions, and measure speedup due to cythonization"
+- "Profile functions with ipython magic functions" key points:
-keypoints:
-- "Cython can speed up some computations dramatically"
+- "Python is slow"
+- "Python is fast when you can vectorize it"
+- "There are several approaches to speeding up code beyond vectorizing"
-- "Profiling code is a useful way to know whether Cython is helping"
+- "Profiling code is a useful way to know whether some change is helping"
 ---

-### Introducing Cython
+### Introduction

 Writing code in python is easy: because it is dynamically typed, we don't have to worry to much about declaring variable types (e.g. integers vs. floating